cadapear/Vitraux-Visiteurs/README.md

 This is where we put all the content.
 You can see the *AppBar* and a *Switch*.
 This *Switch* component is part of *react-router-dom*.
 It will load a component depending of the current app route.
 These components are in the */src/components/pages* folder.

+### Stores

+It's a concept from the React **Flux** archirecture of Facebook. (you can find the official documentation of Flux [here](https://github.com/facebook/flux)).

+In our web app, we need the same data in different places (in different components).
+But we don't want to make a request to get the data each time we need them !
+We want to make the requests once, the first time we need them.

+Stores are the solution.
+They are ES6 classes, that make a **GET** request to fetch the data when they are instanciated.
+As the app is a single page app, these instances are alive until we close the app.
+So the data are available until the app is closed.

+On request response, the data are saved in the stores (as classe attributs), and we tell to the listening components that the store's data have changed by emmiting an event : **this.emitChange()** (look at **/src/stores/BaseStore.js** for more about it).

+The components get their data from stores.

+### Services

+The way we fetch data should be delegated.
+Components or stores don't fetch data from server or other, they delegate such tasks to services.

+In our case, our services make **GET** requests to the hypertopic API.
+Our stores use services to retrieve their data.

 ## Versioning